antoiovi/JSFTesting/Readme.md

+# JSFTesting

-Program to verify funzionality of JSF features an web applicaztion testings.
+Programs to verify funzionality of JSF features and web applicaztion testings.

-Switch to branch :
+Switch to branch xxx to test specific functionalities :

+** branch test-validation-beans  : **
-test-validation-beans  : simple app with an input form and bean with validations
-                      constarints to test  valdiation beans with
+      simple app with an input form and bean with validations constarints to test  valdiation beans with
-                      javax.validation.constraints.
+        javax.validation.constraints and hibernate validator.

+**Author antonello iovino antoiovi@antoiovi.com **